vyacheslav31/GorbovShop-v2/README.md

 # GorbovShop-v2
 A better version of the original GorbovShop

+## KNOWN BUGS
+There is currently a bug that when adding an item to the cart, other items inexplicably are put into the Shopping Cart as well.
+Will fix in the future.

 ## Emulator
 The emulator used was Nexus 5X with API 28(Oreo)